 Most of the Black Box hardware is held at the Scienceworks Museum, 2 Booker Street, Spotswood, Melbourne, Victoria 3015, Australia.
 The wire recorder is held at DSTO's Melbourne Laboratory, 506 Lorimer Street, Fishermans Bend, Victoria 3207, Australia.

 Other sources of information on the Black Box are listed below.
-The best summary information on the Black Box can be found at DSTO's public website (Black Box Ref.
-7).
+As mentioned earlier, Ref.
+5 provides the most authentic summary information on the ARL Black Box.
 Author Jeremy Sear (Black Box Ref.
-9) is a grandson of Lane Sear, a member of the team honored via the Lawrence Hargrave Award in 2001.
+11) is a grandson of Lane Sear, a member of the team honored via the Lawrence Hargrave Award in 2001.
 Ref.
-9 is a pdf formatted version of Jeremy Sear's original html document with updated links that I produced on 20-Jan-2013.
+11 is a pdf formatted version of Jeremy Sear's original html document with updated links that I produced on 20-Jan-2013.
 Of special note is the book written by Janice Witham (Black Box Ref.
-11) - she found "intrigue, drama, controversy, a dash of mystery and a lot of unanswered questions" in writing the book.
-Ironically, the topic has come alive in recent years after being dormant for about 40 years.
+12) - she found "intrigue, drama, controversy, a dash of mystery and a lot of unanswered questions" in writing the book.
+Her book is the most comprehensive publication on the ARL Black Box development with particular reference to the personal background relating to Dr Warren and to the impediments he faced in gaining acceptance for his ideas.
+Films produced in 1962 and 1990 are referred to in Refs 4 and 9 respectively.
+They can be run on-line or downloaded.
+Ironically, the ARL Black Box topic has come alive in recent years after being dormant for about 40 years.

 In 2012 schoolgirl Eve Cogan from Sydney Australia organised a petition that promoted having the Canberra airport named after Dr Warren.
 At the time of this update (October 2014) such naming has not transpired.